himselfv/jet-tool/Home.md

  * `jet touch -new -f test1.accdb` :: create a new accdb database
  * `jet dump -f test2.db --accdb` :: dump accdb database with an unusual extension

 Accdb format support requires [newer providers installed](Providers).
-The best available provider will be auto-selected, you can override this:
+The best compatible available providers will be auto-selected, you can override this:

- * `--oledb-eng [provider ProgID]` :: e.g. Microsoft.Jet.OLEDB.4.0
+ * `--oledb-eng [ProgID]` :: e.g. Microsoft.Jet.OLEDB.4.0
- * `--dao-eng [provider ProgID]` :: e.g. DAO.Engine.36
+ * `--dao-eng [ProgID]` :: e.g. DAO.Engine.36

 ### What to include in dumps: